mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

               checked in numpy : Best estimates of tail %ages are ratios w.r.t max() Simply  interpolate linearly to guess the hurdle that corresponds to 'idea-sparsity' Check whether this works on the GPU...
+              Yes - it does compile to GPU code (44x speedup) but straightforward approach doesn't work Shape of distribution changes over time, so N() statistics/approximations quickly fail after training Answer : Do a GPU-usable iterative hunt (binary search) This works well

         Problem : Initial values/tests prove that calculations work BUT :  gradients immediately reduce the values going into middle 'sparse' layer